Lamont School of Music

 Lamont School of Music is the school of arts of the University of Denver, based in city of Denver, United States.
 In 1941, the school merged with the University of Denver.

 History

 Despite its separation from Denver University's main campus for many years, the Lamont School of Music persevered, and was poised for expansion and development.
 Both followed with the appointment of the school's fifth director, F. Joseph Docksey.
 In 1988, the Lamont School of Music's enrollment totaled 116 music majors at both the graduate and undergraduate levels; by 2001, enrollment jumped to 256; and by 2007, the school had reached its strategic enrollment cap of 300 music majors.
 In February 2004, the Lamont School of Music was recognized by the city of Denver with the Mayor's Award for Excellence in the Arts.
 In February 2005, the Lamont School of Music was recognized by the city of Denver with the Mayor's Award for Excellence in the Arts.
 2011 marked the appointment of Lamont's sixth director, Nancy Cochran.

+Lamont Summer Academy

+In 2008, the Lamont Summer Academy was established by Constance Cook Glen at Director F. Joseph Docksey's request.
+The Academy is a two-week intensive and immersive summer music camp for grades 8-12.
+Students fly in from different parts of the country or drive to the camp where they take part in ensemble playing, chamber music, performance classes, theory classes, composition classes, and solo repertoire.
+An audition is required to gain acceptance to the Academy.
+The experience has been said to be influential and transformational by students from the program.